orbitalquark/textadept-lsp/README.md

     local lsp = require('lsp')

-You can then set up some language server commands.
-For example:
+Next, configure the languages you want to have LSP support for.
+For example, to set up Lua support:

     lsp.server_commands.lua = 'lua-lsp'

-    lsp.server_commands.cpp = function()
-      return 'cquery', {
-        cacheDirectory = '/tmp/cquery-cache',
-        compilationDatabaseDirectory = io.get_project_root(),
-        progressReportFrequencyMs = -1
-      }
-    end
+See #xxx for information on how to set up other languages.

-When either Lua or cpp files are opened, their associated language servers are automatically started (one per language, though).
+When recognized source code files are opened, their associated language servers are automatically started (one per language, though).
 Note that language servers typically require a root URI, so this module uses `io.get_project_root()` for this.
 If the file being opened is not part of a project recognized by Textadept, the language server will not be started.